aziule/filebuildtag/README.md

 ### Go's `buildtag` linter support

-Supports features from the linter on Go files.
+Built on top of the `buildtag` linter, it supports its Go files features.

 ### And also